charlieconnell/Projects/README.md

 # Projects
-A collection of research and data science projects in Jupyter Notebooks in Python to showcase the many different skills of a Quantitative Researcher and aspiring Data Scientist.
+A collection of research and data science projects in Jupyter Notebooks in Python to showcase the many different skills of a Researcher and aspiring Data Scientist.

 Author: Charlotte Joy Waikauri Connell, PhD